appgate/fp-rba-dsbsdk-example-flutter-wrapper/README.md

 }
 ```

-* Step 2: Register the Plugin in your Main Flutter Activity:
+* Step 2: Register the plugin in your main Flutter activity.

 ```kotlin
 class MainActivity: FlutterActivity() {